SolidBlock-cn/extshape/UpdateLog-en.md

 # Update log

+### 2.1.3

+- Adjusted the sorting of some items in the Creative inventory.
+Some items that already exist in Building Blocks will not be displayed in Natural.

 ### 2.1.2

 - Optimized the logic of item display in creative inventory and items are displayed faster.